Countries A to C

 BOSNIA-HERZEGOVINA (BEST: 3RD IN 2006)

 Bosnia made an OK start in Eurovision in the circumstances (their first 1993 entrants Fazla had to dodge enemy fire to board the plane to Ireland and their 1994 duo missed their cue at the start of the song due to the loud ovation they received) , then things tailed off until their excellent 1999 result, since when mid table respectability has been achieved.
 In 2004 they were part of the successful Balkan bandwagon, and in 2006 they employed the Serb who came second in 2004 to write the song and promptly got their first top three result as they mopped up the votes that the absent Serbia-Montenegro song would have garnered.
 Since then they could generally be relied upon for a solid result, however after a disappointing performance in 2012 they pulled out of the contest.
-They returned in 2016 but for the first time ever DNQ’d, missing the final by one place.
-They’ve skipped the contest the last five years.
+They returned in 2016 but for the first time ever DNQ’d, missing the final by one place and have yet to return.

 BULGARIA (BEST: 2ND IN 2017)

 Croatia were out of the blocks with a solid set of results, the only 1994 newcomer to qualify for every subsequent contest until 2007 when they came up short.
 Indeed in a great streak in the 90s they achieved four top six finishes in five years.
 Croatia have a reputation for dramatic presentation that has been toned down a little in recent years as their results have faded to mid-table.
 Going into the new millennium their neighbour vote usually ensured qualification for the final, but once there the absence of wider support meant they generally fell short of the top ten.
-The current decade saw four consecutive DNQs followed by absence from the 2014 and 2015 contests.
+The 2010s saw four consecutive DNQs followed by absence from the 2014 and 2015 contests.
 They returned in 2016 and scraped into the final.
 A year later a thirteen place was their best result for over a decade.
+In 2024 Baby Lasagna gave them their best ever result, as they were runners-up in Malmo and won the televote.

 CYPRUS (BEST: 2ND IN 2018)